Deveodk/core-component/docs/README.md

 ## View files

-Using view files in Core Component is just as simple as using standard Laravel.
+Using view files in core-component is just as simple as using standard Laravel.

 You can use any of the standard helpers with only a slight modification in syntax.